Inside the estate library, I searched through various books for the past few hours and my results were incredibly disappointing.

 The pendant was actually a Superior grade item, which made it incredibly valuable.
 The ranking system for magical items went: Mortal, Enhanced, Rare, Superior, Epic, and presumably higher tiers that I didn't know about yet.

 Having a Superior grade item at my current level was extraordinary.
-Even in the kingdom's treasury there was only two items at the superior-grade, and they were national treasures.
+Even in the kingdom's treasury there was only a few items at the superior-grade, and they were national treasures.

 The pendant's true power wasn't just in its life force conversion ability.
 What made it truly remarkable was its growth, it could process blood from Noble rank all the way up to Royal rank creatures.